Pet Consent Templates for Residential Landlords

 - Use legally compliant wording

-- Keep written records of decisions and reasoning
+- Keep clear written records of decisions and the reasoning behind them

 Why Landlords Should Use These Documents